-Designed by the landscape architecture firm of James Corner Field Operations (whose mantra throughout the design process was ‘Keep it Simple, Keep it Wild, Keep it Slow, and Keep it Quiet) and architects Diller Scofidio + Renfro with planting design from Piet Oudolf and engineering design by Buro Happold.
-The High Line was created in three phases over a period of eight years with each section measuring about .5 miles: Construction started in 2006 and Phase 1 covering 9 blocks opened in 2009; Phase 2 covering 10 blocks opened in 2011; and Phase 3 started in 2012 and was opened to the public in 2014.
+The High Line was designed by the landscape architecture firm of James Corner Field Operations (whose mantra throughout the design process was ‘Keep it Simple, Keep it Wild, Keep it Slow, and Keep it Quiet) and architects Diller Scofidio + Renfro with planting design from Piet Oudolf and engineering design by Buro Happold.
+Created in three phases over a period of eight years, each section of the High Line measures about .5 miles: Construction started in 2006 and Phase 1 covering 9 blocks opened in 2009; Phase 2 covering 10 blocks opened in 2011; and Phase 3 started in 2012 and was opened to the public in 2014.
 Although the High Line is one continuous project, the profiles here are presented as a series of three since they were constructed over different time periods with distinct features.
-See the profiles for Phase 1 and Phase 2 in The Greenroof & Greenwall Projects Database.
+See the profiles for Phase 1 and Phase 2 in the Greenroofs.com Projects Database.

 Located in New York City’s Meatpacking District, the High Line was an elevated railway originally constructed in the 1930s to lift dangerous freight trains off Manhattan’s expanding streets; abandoned in 1980, it was left to naturalize and fell into disuse.
 The non-profit group “Friends of the High Line” was founded by Joshua David and Robert Hammond in 1999 to advocate for its preservation and reuse as a public park.
 In 2002, Friends of the High Line finally won a lawsuit challenging the City’s plans for demolishing the remaining tracks.
 In 2003 a design competition was launched to solicit proposals for reusing the High Line.